VIN REPORT

 Executive Summary

 2019 GMC Yukon XL was analyzed across NHTSA recalls, owner complaints, crash test data, and public auction records.
-There is 1 open recall on record — verify these have been repaired before purchase.
+There are 2 open recalls on record — these are safety-critical and should be addressed immediately.

 • Engine or platform shared with models that have documented failure issues